 - More pupils, more teachers

-- Pay dispute between teachers and the Scottish Government
+- The recent pay settlement between teachers and the Scottish Government

 - Scottish Parliament, Local Government, and the Classroom: the relationships that underpin teacher recruitment

 12.00 Session 2: Recruitment and Addressing the Gaps in the Workforce